Examples of our work in this area

 This policy paper outlines how we can improve charity governance and, by extension, the impact of the sector as a whole.
 In it, we address some key governance issues, and make recommendations to a number of key players in the sector and beyond.

-The Code of Good Governance is written for voluntary and community organisations.
-It outlines six key principles of good governance, points out important legal requirements and gives suggestions on how to apply the principles in practice.
-In our response we draw on our experience of working with charities and funders to achieve the greatest possible outcome for beneficiaries to suggest how boards might enable charities in these uncertain times.
+The Code of Good Governance outlines six key principles of good governance, points out important legal requirements and how to apply the principles in practice.
+We draw on our experience of working with charities and funders to suggest how boards might enable charities in these uncertain times.

 As a country we face huge challenges.
 These challenges present questions for everyone who funds charities.
 It’s time to ask whether charitable foundations in the UK are doing enough—and are doing the right things—to support the voluntary and community sector.